Abstract: Designing satellite constellation systems involves complex

 to societal development.
 The EOS scheduling problem (EOSSP), which optimizes

-the schedule of EOSs, is often solved with respect to nadir-directional EOS
+the schedule of EOSs, is often solved with respect to nadir-directional

-systems, thus restricting the observation time of targets and, consequently,
+EOS systems, thus restricting the observation time of targets and, consequently,

 the effectiveness of each EOS.
 This paper leverages state-of-the-art constellation

-reconfigurability to develop the reconfigurable EOS scheduling problem (REOSSP),
+reconfigurability to develop the reconfigurable EOS scheduling problem

-a novel mixed-integer linear programming formulation for the REOSSP to optimally
+This paper develops a novel mixed-integer linear programming formulation

-solve the scheduling problem for given parameters.
-Additionally, since the
+for the REOSSP to optimally solve the scheduling problem for given parameters.

 @article{Pearl2025,